Al Green wrote the most glorious song in the world.

 We start walking across the dusty parking lot outside the Michigan State Fair.
-The sad Detroit skyline is big on the horizon.
+The empty Detroit skyline is big on the horizon.
 I sense, but cannot see, the empty car factories.
-The little house that was once the home of Motown Records is somewhere nearby.
+The little house that was the home of Motown Records is somewhere near.

 Five bucks and we’re in.
 She gets her face painted.
-We get tossed around on octopus rides with lots of little flashing lightbulbs and heavy metal music.
-Hot dogs, blue ribbon pigs and prizewinning carrot cakes: this is the American Midwest, ground zero.
+We get tossed around on octopus rides with lots of little flashing light bulbs and heavy metal music.
+Hot dogs, blue ribbon pigs and prizewinning carrot cakes: this is the American Midwest.

 I’m nicely surprised to discover that Little Richard is also on the bill.
 Little Richard talks and sings and talks some more.
 We roll our eyes when he starts his second encore.
 Little Richard talks a lot.
-I prepare myself for two scenarios: the first scenario is like the movie in my head.
-The second is a collision of boredom, hypothermia, claustrophobia, cotton candy-fueled adolescent bad temper, food poisoning, angry whines and crying.
+I prepare myself for two possibilities: the first is like the movie I imagined coming up I-75.
+The second is a collision of boredom, hypothermia, claustrophobia, cotton candy-fueled adolescent bad temper, whines and crying.

-Little Richard finally says goodbye and waves good night.
+Little Richard finally waves good night.
 We work our way closer to the stage.
 We wait.
-She starts yawning and looking cold.
+She yawns and looks cold.
 We wait some more.

 Finally a large group of beautifully dressed people come on stage- the Soul Generals and the Bittersweets.
 They play snippets of JB classics and the announcer, Danny Ray, starts building excitement.
 Lights flash!
 “Star Time!”
 James Brown marches out, smiling but serious, with perfect hair and mirror shoes.

 James steps back from the mike!
 An instrumental?
-A man who had been singing backup smoothly steps in.
+A man who had been singing backup smoothly steps up to the mike.
 James barely moves his hand: the band gets ready.
-James silently mouths a countdown and then… a magical guitar riff floods my soul….
+James silently mouths 3-2-1 and then… a magical guitar riff floods my soul….

 “We’re goin’ up front,” I tell my daughter as I lift her onto my shoulders, “and then we’re goin’ home.”

-James Brown is grooving slowly in his gold suit.
-Love and Happiness is being performed.
-He looks out and sees my daughter on my shoulders.
-His smile brightens even more and, for one serene instant, we are all in sync.
+James Brown’s band is playing Love and Happiness.
+James is grooving slowly in his golden suit.
+He sees my daughter on my shoulders.
+His smile brightens even more and, for a moment--for one sweet moment, we are all in a groove.